Ectoin: Der Extremophilen-Wirkstoff für empfindliche Haut

 December 2025 · 8 min read

-A molecule that allows bacteria to survive in the Sahara Desert shows remarkable effects on human skin cells in modern dermatology.
+A molecule that allows bacteria to survive in the Sahara desert shows remarkable effects on human skin cells in modern dermatology.

 Origin: Extremophiles as a Source of Inspiration